The Bankrate promise

-While you may be able to get a business loan with bad credit, it’s easier if you have a credit score in the good or excellent range.
-Different credit bureaus score your credit in their own way, but as a general rule, a personal credit score of at least 670 on the FICO scale is considered good.
+While you may get a business loan with bad credit, it’s easier to get approved if you have a credit score in the good or excellent range.
+Different credit bureaus score your credit differently.
+As a general rule, a FICO credit score of at least 670 is considered good.

 Business credit score models vary, but some like your Paydex score have a range from 1 to 100.
 A Paydex score of 80 to 100 suggests that you’re a strong candidate for a business loan.
 If you’re not sure what your current credit rating looks like, look at your business credit reports.

 2. Determine the type of semi-truck financing

-There are a few different types of business loans that can be used to finance a semi truck.
-Here are three of the most common.
+There are a few different types of business loans that you can use to finance a semi truck.
+Here are three of the most common:

 Equipment loans are term loans that must be used for specific business equipment, such as semi trucks.
 This type of business loan is often more accessible than traditional bank loans.
-Credit scores, minimum annual revenue and time in business can all be more relaxed.
+Credit scores, minimum annual revenue and time in business may all have relaxed requirements.

 Line of credit

-You may also be able to use a business line of credit to purchase your semi truck, or at least the down payment.
-A line of credit is revolving like a business credit card, which means that you can reuse the credit line as needed as long as you have the line open.
-You also don’t have to use all of your available credit on your truck, you can use the remainder for other costs like truck repairs down the line as needed.
+You could use a business line of credit to purchase your semi truck or at least to fund the down payment.
+A line of credit is usually revolving like a business credit card, which means that you can reuse the credit line as needed as long as you have the line open.
+You also don’t have to use all of your available credit on your truck.
+You can use the remainder for other costs like truck repairs down the line.

 3. Find a semi-truck lender

 Banks and credit unions

-Some big banks like Wells Fargo and U.S. Bank offer commercial vehicle lending along with small business loans.
-Big banks may have strict requirements compared to alternative lenders but often come with lower interest rates.
-You could be a good candidate if you have solid credit, an established business.
+Some major banks like Wells Fargo and US Bank offer commercial vehicle lending along with small business loans.
+Large banks may have strict requirements compared to alternative lenders, but they often offer lower interest rates.
+You could be a good candidate if you have solid credit and an established business.
 You may also have a leg up on approvals if you hold other accounts with the bank.